 The Care Coordinator also is the campus Victim Advocate and is a confidential resource for disclosing any incidents of sex/gender discrimination.
 The Counseling Center and Student Health Center are additional confidential resources.
 Please ask the Care Coordinator for more information about whom to speak with and what resources are available if you want to discuss anything of this nature.

 The Counseling Center provides psychiatric evaluation and medication monitoring services through the SUNY Tele-Counseling Network (STCN) partnership with Upstate Medical.
 These services are available via secure video conferencing.
 Psychiatric consultations/treatment requires an initial screening by a member of the CC clinical staff and serves as an adjunct to counseling.

 The Fredonia Counseling Center works diligently to meet the individual needs of all students, however, there are times where a student’s needs/expectations may exceed reasonable treatment accommodations.

 - Excuses/Confirmation of Participation in Counseling: The FCC does NOT provide letters to faculty (or employers) for missed classes, missed work (academic or employment) and/or missed exams due to mental health concerns.
-The Counseling Center may provide documentation to the office of Enrollment and Student Services, at the client’s written request, when extended absence (in accordance with the campus absence/attendance policy ) for medical reasons due to mental health concerns are warranted and/or to support a request for an incomplete.
+The Counseling Center may provide documentation to the office of Student Affairs, at the client’s written request, when extended absence (in accordance with the campus absence/attendance policy ) for medical reasons due to mental health concerns are warranted and/or to support a request for an incomplete.
 For more information see Class Absence Verification.